 Financial income.
 Financial income for the year ended December 31, 2017 was R\$412.2 million, an increase of R\$164.8 million or 66.6% from R\$247.4 million for the year ended December 31, 2016, primarily attributable to the 72.7% growth in TPV year over year.
 The R\$20.4 billion growth of TPV year over year, which translated to an increase of R\$179.8 million in financial income, was offset by a R\$15.0 million decrease resulting from the reduction in financial income as a percentage of TPV, from 0.88% in 2016 to 0.85% in 2017.
 Such reduction was driven by a smaller share of large key accounts in our TPV, which present a larger share of credit transactions and a higher share of installments.
-An overall increase in TPV generally increases financial income from our working capital solutions due to an overall increase in the volume of prepayments.
-Higher levels of installment transactions usually lead to higher demand for our working capital solutions.
-On the other hand, a smaller share of credit transactions leads to a decrease in the ratio of financial income from our working capital solutions are not eligible for prepayment.
+An overall increase in TPV generally increases financial income from our working capital solutions.
+On the other hand, a smaller share of credit transactions leads to a decrease in the ratio of financial income from our working capital solutions, since debit card transactions are not eligible for prepayment.